imagineLife/big-site/content/scrum/on-adpotion.md

 **The Sprint Backlog** keeps the work in focus.
 Devs can use this list to protect their efforts from over-work, misguided expectations.

+**The Scrum Guide** is readily available for folks in the team who might be curious about the process.

+**The Definition of Done** is an agreed-upon set of expectations that the team can lean together.
+This can be used to be a guide for agreeing on work for a sprint - "will this be able to meet the definition of done by the end of sprint?".
+This can be used to be a guide for timeline estimations - "How long will it take us to take this business goal and make it meet our definition of done?".

+**The Increment** is a tangible "done" part of work that devs should be proud of.

 #### Events that Empower

 **The Sprint** identifies scope-creep, a complication that devs are familiar with.
 The Sprint is a process reminder that the whole world does not beed to be fixed, or updated, or or built within a few weeks.